 Follow these instructions to disable App Timer or Focus mode on your Android:

 - Tap Digital Wellbeing or Screen Time.

 - Open App Timer and make sure that the greyed-out app is not disabled by Digital Wellbeing.

 2. Check restored apps after the initial setup

 So, when you restore your device after a factory reset or during the initial setup, it will place icons on the home screen even if those apps are still downloading from Play Store.
-Until you get the app, the icon will stay gray.
+Until you get the app, the icon will stay grey.

 On the other hand, if you haven’t done any factory reset and the problem appeared out of nowhere, move to the next step.